Why Low-Precision Transformer Training Fails: An Analysis on Flash Attention: Conclusion

 This paper presents the first mechanistic explanation for a notorious loss explosion in low-precision flash attention training.
 We pinpoint the root cause to an interplay between emergent low-rank representations and biased BF16 rounding errors.
 A minimal, targeted modification to flash attention validates our analysis by restoring stability.
 Our analytical workflow provides a blueprint for diagnosing similar numerical instabilities in other architectures, scales, and low-precision formats, paving the way for more robust and efficient large-scale model training.

 \paragraph{Discussion} Our findings are consistent across various hardware (NVIDIA A100, RTX 4090, Huawei Ascend 910B) and mechanistically explain empirical observations of training instability.
 The growth of weight spectral norms results from the accumulation of a low-rank error matrix in the gradients.
 We also clarify the role of attention sinks: by attracting high attention scores, they are more likely to produce attention probabilities of 1, which triggers the biased rounding error in the $\bar{\rmP}\rmV$ computation.
 This provides a direct numerical link between the architectural behavior of sinks and the arithmetic instability that derails training.
+Finally, our analysis provides a compelling explanation for the effectiveness of established stabilization techniques.
+We posit that a root cause of training failure is the structural similarity within the error matrices, $(\rmP \rmK)[T]^\top \rmX[T]$, which creates a pathway for rounding errors to accumulate systematically.
+Techniques like QK normalization and Gated Attention disrupt this underlying structure.
+In doing so, they ensure that even when rounding errors are present, they lack the coherence to compound, thereby averting the instabilities observed during training.

 \paragraph{Limitations} Our analysis focuses on a specific failure case in a GPT-2 model.
 The generalizability of our findings to other architectures, larger scales, or different low-precision formats like FP8 requires further investigation.
 Additionally, our proposed mitigation is tailored to the specific rounding error identified and may not address other sources of numerical instability.